PowerMops/powermops-site/src/routes/pmops/Classes-3.md

   : Methods

-**Error messages** - None &mdash; return codes from File Manager
+**Error messages** - None --- return codes from File Manager

 ### Container

 ------------------------------------------------------------------------

 Container is a subclass of File, that provides support for persistent objects.
-Note that isn\'t necessarily the only way that this support could be done.
+Note that isn't necessarily the only way that this support could be done.

-You link an object to a Container by passing in the object\'s address to the Init: method of Container.
+You link an object to a Container by passing in the object's address to the Init: method of Container.
 Then subsequently, when you send Save: to the Container, the object is serialized and written out to the file, and the file is closed.
 When you send Open: the file is opened and the